 You need to be able to show:

-- ability to think logically and understand complex ideas and data;
+- the ability to think logically and understand complex ideas and data

-- ability to work under pressure to deadline;
+- ability to work under pressure to deadlines

-- good keyboard skills and a sound understanding of standard computer programs.
+- a sound understanding of standard computer programs.

 Look for work experience opportunities at:

-- university - write for your university as a whole or target societies, departments or halls of residences.
-Aim to get your work published in newspapers, newsletters, websites or blogs;
+- university - Offer to write for your university on behalf of societies, departments or halls of residence.
+Aim to get your work published in newspapers, newsletters, websites or blogs.

-- professional bodies, e.g. the Royal Society of Chemistry - may be able to offer work experience on their publications, websites or student-facing networks.
-Look for advertised opportunities or make a speculative application by contacting the relevant editor;
+- professional bodies, such as the Royal Society of Chemistry - Professional bodies may be able to offer work experience on their publications, websites or student-facing networks.
+Look for advertised opportunities or make a speculative application by contacting the relevant editor.

-- media organisations - as for professional bodies, you could submit a proposal to relevant publications or apply for work experience or an internship.
+- media organisations - You could submit a proposal to relevant publications or apply for work experience or an internship.

-You could consider starting your own blog; this will enable you to compile a ready-made portfolio of work, which you can show to prospective employers.
+Starting your own blog will enable you to compile a ready-made portfolio of work, which you can show to prospective employers.

 Science writers are employed by national and local newspapers, as well as by magazines, journals and websites.

 Many titles are owned by large newspaper groups at international, national or regional level.
-Recent years have seen many takeovers and acquisitions; so to check the latest facts and figures and lists of daily and weekly newspapers within the UK, see News Media Association.
+Recent years have seen many takeovers and acquisitions - to check the latest facts and figures and lists of daily and weekly newspapers within the UK, see News Media Association.

-For more ideas of specialist magazines that provide employment opportunities, see media.info.
+For a wider range of specialist magazines that provide employment opportunities, see media.info.